etal/cnvkit/doc/reports.rst

 `IGV <http://www.broadinstitute.org/igv/>`_ or `Picard CalculateHsMetrics
 <http://broadinstitute.github.io/picard/command-line-overview.html#CalculateHsMetrics>`_).

-Finally, visualizing a sample with CNVkit's ``scatter`` command will often make it apparent whether a sample or the copy ratios within a genomic region can be trusted.
+Finally, visualizing a sample with CNVkit's :ref:`scatter` command will often make it apparent whether a sample or the copy ratios within a genomic region can be trusted.